| |

 of showing they are serious about working together in the transatlantic

+partnership.
 Finally, the French government has a strategic decision to make.
 More

 than any other government in Western Europe, it is free to chart a course